status26/riselocal/content/process/enhance-your-brand.md

 +++
 date = "2016-10-12T17:54:37-05:00"
-title = "Claim and Optimize Your Social Identity" img = "" imgalt = ""
+title = "Enhance Your Brand"
+img = ""
+imgalt = ""
-weight = 4
+weight = 5

 +++
 Now that your new website is up and ready its time to create and optimize your social media profiles.